Social Framework: A platform to unlock the ingenuity of the community.

 - Overall feelings of connectedness and inclusion

-These outcomes signaled a need to make an intentional shift in how we as a community collectively work together on what matters most.
+These outcomes signalled a need to make an intentional shift in how we as a community collectively work together on what matters most.

 Engaging Community Leaders